m-architek/d2s-file-generator/README.md

 After run, application will ask to provide following parameters:
 - name
   - from 2 to 15 characters
-  - letters with maximum one dash or underscore
+  - only letters with maximum one hyphen ("-") or underscore ("_")
-  - need to start with a letter
+  - need to start and end with a letter
 - class
   - number or class name from following:
     - 1 - Amazon